-“Let me show you five oils that have the chemical compounds proven to address insomnia, self-doubt, survival fear and general anxiety.”
+“These 5 oils have the chemical compounds proven to address insomnia, self-doubt, survival fear and general anxiety,” says Mayberry.

-First Oil for Your Aromatherapy Toolkit for Writers and Artists: Cedarwood
+First Oil for Your Aromatherapy Toolkit for Artists and Writers:

 “Cedarwood essential oil is very soothing and centering when you’re: in fight or flight mode, suffering from self-doubt, or are worried about your survival, ” said Mayberry.